tensorforce/tensorforce/README.rst

   things more convenient to use.
 - Fixed bug in NAF where target value (V) was connected to training output.
 Also added gradient clipping to NAF because we observed occasional numerical instability in testing.
+- For the same reason, we have altered the tests to always run multiple times and allow for an occasional failure on travis so our builds don't get broken by a random initialisation leading to an under/overflow.
 - Updated OpenAI Universe integration to work with our state/action interface, see an example in examples/openai_universe.py